Qlinak/ClientSideImageCompression/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 A mini web app will demonstrate the compression process.

+## How to use
+just paste the utils.ts file into your project code and invoke the `compressionFile` method

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.